wp-plugins/facebook-comment-by-vivacity/readme.txt

 == Changelog ==

+= 1.2 =
+* Optional checkbox for hide/show Fb comments box on Archive pages.
+* Updated option for exclude Fb comment box using id's.
+Now you can control accessibility of FB comment-box on pages/posts/CPT by providing id's.
+* Added options for add CSS classes to titles.
+* Updated option for enable /disable FB comment-box from CPTs.

+= 1.1.0 =
+* Added option for enable /disable FB comment-box from CPTs.

 = 1.0.9 =
 * Rolled back to 1.0.6 version due to having bugs in new version.

 = 1.0.6 =
 * Now you can control accessbility of facebook comment box on pages by providing page id's.

 = 1.0.5 =
 * Added CSS classes to titles.